Vili and Vé: Attestations

-While Vili and Vé are of little prominence in Norse mythology as attested; their brother Óðinn has a more celebrated role as the chief of the Norse pantheon. Óðinn remains at the head of a triad of the mightiest gods: Óðinn, Þórr, and Freyr. Óðinn is also styled Þriði "the third", in which case he appears by the side of Hárr and Jafnhárr (the "high" and the "even-high" or co-equal), as the "Third High".
+While Vili and Vé are of little prominence in Norse mythology as attested; their brother Óðinn has a more celebrated role as the chief of the Norse pantheon. Óðinn remains at the head of a triad of the mightiest gods: Óðinn, Þórr, and Freyr.
+In the Gylfaginning, first book of the prose Edda, Óðinn is also styled Þriði "the third", in which case he appears by the side of Hárr and Jafnhárr (the "high" and the "even-high" or "co-equal"), as the "Third High".
 At other times, he is Tveggi "the second".
 In relation to the Óðinn-Vili-Vé triad, Grimm compares Old High German willa, which not only expressed voluntas, but also votum, impetus, spiritus, and the personification of Will, to Wela in Old English sources.
 Keyser interprets the triad as "Spirit, Will and Holiness", postulating a kind of Germanic Trinity in Vili and Vé to be "blended together again in the all-embracing World-spirit – in Odin. [...] he alone is Al-father, from whom all the other superior, world-directing beings, the Æsir, are descended."

 According to Loki, in Lokasenna, Vili and Vé had an affair with Óðinn's wife, Frigg.
 This is taken by Grimm as reflecting the fundamental identity of the three brothers, so that Frigg might be considered the wife of either.
 According to this story Óðinn was abroad for a long time, and in his absence his brothers acted for him.
 It is worthy of note that Saxo Grammaticus also makes Óðinn (Latin: Othinus) travel to foreign lands and Mitoðinn (Latin: Mithothyn) fill his place, and therefore Mitoðinn's position throws light on that of Vili and Vé.
 But Saxo represents Óðinn as once more an exile, and puts Ullr (Latin: Ollerus) in his place.

+Chapter 3 of Heimskringla says that Odin had two brothers, Vili and Vé.
+While Odin was gone, his brothers governed his realm.
+Once Odin was gone for so long that the Æsir believed that he would not return, his brothers began to divvy up Odin's inheritance, "but his wife Frigg they shared between them.
+However, afterwards, [Odin] returned and took possession of his wife again".